 John B. King Jr., President and CEO, The Education Trust, 10th United States Secretary of Education

-We have our program complete for the 2019 Educator Summit, but if you’d like to join us as a speaker or workshop presenter for the 2020 Educator Summit, please fill out this form and our team will get back to you if we are interested in having you.
+If you’d like to join us as a speaker or workshop presenter for the 2020 Educator Summit, please fill out this form and our team will get back to you if we are interested in having you.

 Character Lab Research Network Convening Sessions are for school partners who are part of the Character Lab Research Network (CLRN).
 During these sessions, school partners will dig into the latest science currently being conducted on the network and learn how to interpret and communicate findings with stakeholders.
 This is also an opportunity to connect with one another to share best practices.
 Participants will walk away ready to facilitate and improve CLRN activities at their schools.
 These sessions are by previous invitation only.